VaishnaviMalge/whatapp_chat_assistant_n8n_project/README.md

 - Accessing outputs from non-immediately previous nodes in the n8n workflow has been a challenging area and remains a work in progress.

+## Security Notice

+**Important:**
+All credentials such as Twilio SID, Auth Tokens, API keys, and other sensitive information have been **removed** from this repository for security purposes.

+Please ensure you configure your own credentials securely in your n8n environment before running the workflow.
+Never commit or share your secrets publicly.

 ## How to Use

 1. Configure your Twilio credentials securely in n8n.